-The incidence of both metastatic and non-metastatic CRPC continues to rise, and according to the Decision Resources Group there will be approximately 235,000 prevalent cases of CRPC in 2023.
+The incidence of both metastatic and non-metastatic CRPC continues to rise, and using a dynamic progression model, Scher et al[†] have projected a 2020 incidence of 546,955 and prevalence of 3,072,480.
 The Company expects that the Aniten series of compounds could be effective for many of those patients.
 In its early clinical development, the Company intends to initially focus on patients who have failed abiraterone or enzalutamide therapies for the following reasons:

-- CRPC treatment remains a prostate cancer market segment with an apparent and significant unmet therapeutic need and is therefore a potentially large market; - the Company believes that the unique mechanism of action of its Aniten compounds is well suited to treat those patients who have failed AR LBD focused therapies, and whose biological characterization reveals that their tumors are still largely driven by AR biology; - the Company expects that the large number of patients with an apparent unmet therapeutic need in this area will facilitate timely enrollment in its clinical trials; and - the Company believes that a successful Phase I clinical trial will facilitate the early study of the combination of ESSA's Aniten compound with anti-androgens such as enzalutamide.
+- CRPC treatment remains a prostate cancer market segment with an apparent and significant unmet therapeutic need and is therefore a potentially large market; - the Company believes that the unique mechanism of action of its Aniten compounds is well suited to treat those patients who have failed AR LBD focused therapies, and whose biological characterization reveals that their tumors are still largely driven by AR biology; - the Company expects that the large number of patients with an apparent unmet therapeutic need in this area will facilitate timely enrollment in its clinical trials; and - the Company believes that a successful Phase I clinical trial will facilitate the early study of the combination of ESSA's Aniten compound with anti-androgens such as enzalutamide or apalutamide.

-The British Columbia Cancer Agency ("BCCA") and the University of British Columbia ("UBC") are joint owners of the intellectual property that constitutes the Company's primary asset.
-The Company licensed the EPI-family of drugs from UBC and the BCCA.
-The Company is party to a license agreement with the BCCA and UBC dated December 22, 2010, as amended (the "License Agreement"), which provides the Company with exclusive access to the issued patents and patent applications in respect of the EPI-series compounds, including the next generation Aniten compounds.
+The British Columbia Cancer Agency ("BCCA") and the University of British Columbia ("UBC") are joint owners of the intellectual property that constitutes the Company's initial series of compounds, including EPI-506.
+The Company licensed the original EPI-family of drugs from UBC and the BCCA.
+The Company is party to a license agreement with the BCCA and UBC dated December 22, 2010, as amended (the "License Agreement"), which provides the Company with exclusive world-wide rights to the issued patents and patent applications in respect of the EPI-series compounds, including the next generation Aniten compounds.

-The Company believes that it has developed a strong and defensive intellectual property position for multiple EPI structural classes, with 18 patent families filed, covering different EPI structural motifs/analogues.
+The Company believes that it has developed a strong and defensive intellectual property position for multiple EPI and Aniten structural classes, with 18 patent families filed, covering different structural motifs/analogues.